 - Try to choose an LED light that is somewhere in the middle of the warm and cold spectrum.
 Natural-looking lights are better on the eyes.

 Q. How much lighting do I need in a garage?

-Q. Why should I go with an LED light?
+Q. Why should I go with LED lights?

-A. These lights are more energy-efficient and don't run as hot as typical fluorescent lights.
+These lights are more energy efficient and don't run as hot as typical fluorescent lights.